kemitchell/flat-dependency-follower.js/README.md

-An [npm registry follower][follower] that calculates (and recalculates) flat package dependency manifests for each registry update.
-Users can query the manifest of any package at any version at any CouchDB-style update sequence number.
+An [npm registry follower][follower] that calculates and recalculates dependency trees for every public package on each registry update.
+Clients can fetch data structures describing the dependency tree of any version of any package at any point in the public registry's history, by CouchDB-style replication update sequence number.

 [follower]: https://github.com/npm/registry-follower-tutorial

+Exports a `Writable` stream that reads CouchDB-style update objects and provides a query method.
+Installs a server that follows the npm public registry and serves results via HTTP.

 ## Flat Package Trees?

 **WARNING:  Highly experimental dilettante technology!
-Any resemblance to real, usable npm package dependency graphs is purely coincidental.**
+Any resemblance to real, usable npm package dependency trees is purely coincidental.**

-Flat package manifests are shaped like:
+Flat package manifests are [adjacency lists] shaped like:

 ```javascript
 [